The post-Brexit points-based system for skilled workers explained

 Will businesses need a sponsor licence to employ EU nationals on work visas in 2021?

-Yes, they will.
-Businesses and employers now will have to apply for sponsor licenses in order to employ EU nationals as well as foreign nationals.
+es, they will.
+Businesses and employers now will have to apply for a sponsor license in order to employ EU nationals as well as foreign nationals.
 The UK government plans on making the process of applying for sponsor licenses more accessible and efficient; however, there have been no further statements on this as of yet.

 How many points must a skilled worker have under the new system?

-The new skilled worker visa category is part of the government’s new points-based system and will require an applicant to have at least 70 points which are gained by meeting certain criteria.
+The new skilled worker visa UK category is part of the government’s new points-based system and requires an applicant to have at least 70 points which are gained by meeting certain criteria.
 We explain the distribution of the points below.

 -0 points will be awarded if a job’s salary ranges from £20,480 to £23,039